jirotubuyaki/HTML5-Canvas-Animation-MotionSphere/README.md

-## Generative Art Motion Sphere Path by CreateJS
+## Generative Art Motion Sphere Path by HTML5 Canvas CreateJS(JavaScript)
 ### Introduction
 This program is created by CreateJS (JavaScript) + HTML5.
 You can use it for your web pages and modify the design.
 If you watch the design and art, please excuse "index.html" on your browser.